openziti/ziti-doc/docusaurus/docs/learn/quickstarts/zac/index.md

 ## Downloading From GitHub

+With ZAC 3.0+, the ZAC has been transformed to a single-page-application (SPA) allowing you to download an artifact from GitHub and host the ZAC however you like.
+The controller was also modified to allow the ZAC to be hosted by the controller.
+Deploying the ZAC in this way will allow the controller to host the ZAC.
 These steps are applicable to both the [Local - No Docker](/learn/quickstarts/network/local-no-docker.md) and the [hosted yourself](/learn/quickstarts/network/hosted.md) deployments.

 1. On the controller host, download the latest release of the console from GitHub.
 You can use any console version >= 3.0.0.